Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Required Router Hardware

-A virtual machine, Docker image, or Raspberry Pi are not performant enough to protect a whole SMB network; We need dedicated hardware with a cryptographic instruction set so that its only function is to route, decrypt, and monitor packets in and out.
-Here is what I used.
+Virtual machines, Docker images, and Raspberry Pis are not performant enough to protect an entire SMB network.
+Instead, we need dedicated hardware with a cryptographic instruction set whose only job is to route, decrypt, and monitor packets.
+Here’s what I used:

 Top ↩